The worst team in the world is the only one that can prevent England from going to the World Cup

 With nine defeats and no points, San Marino is last in Group I. And if they want to prevent England from winning their direct World Cup ticket, the country will have to repeat a feat that it has only achieved once in its history: win.

-Since they started playing professionally, the San Marino team has won only one match.
+Since they started playing professionally, the San Marino team has only won one game.
 It was in 2004, a friendly against Liechtenstein, won 1-0.
 The feat of the only goal fell to striker Andy Selva, who scored 5 minutes into the first half.

 In 181 matches played by the San Marino national team, the team has a record of 174 defeats and drew six times.
 So far, they have only scored 26 goals in exchange for 768 allowed.
 All these statistics have San Marino in 210th place in the ranking of FIFA national teams, that is, in last place.

-In the current edition of the qualifying rounds, in addition to having lost all their matches, the San Marino team has only one goal that they scored in the loss to Poland by 7-1.
+In the current edition of the qualifiers, in addition to having lost all their matches, the San Marino team has only one goal that they scored in the loss to Poland by 7-1.

 In other words, the football world really needs to conspire against England, who lead their group with 23 points and remain undefeated in these ties (7 wins and 2 draws).
 To lose the lead and, consequently, the direct passage to the Cup, the English must lose to San Marino, and Poland, second place with 20 points, beat Hungary.